-Transferability of credits to be earned through study at another school (other than an RTC school), after a student has enrolled at Union Presbyterian Seminary, should first be investigated with the registrar, who will consult with the associate dean for academic programs or dean of Union Presbyterian Seminary, Charlotte Campus, before the student commences study at the other school.
+Credits to be earned through study at another school (other than an RTC school), after a student has enrolled at Union Presbyterian Seminary require prior approval before they are begun.
+Richmond students are to contact the associate dean.
+Charlotte students are to contact the Charlotte dean.

-Union Presbyterian Seminary does not accept for transfer credit courses that were offered solely through a "correspondence" format, and considers for transfer only those distance-learning courses for which it can be established, in the judgment of the associate dean or (for Charlotte-campus students) the dean of Union Presbyterian Seminary, Charlotte Campus, that peer and student-faculty interaction met or exceeded standards maintained in Union Presbyterian Seminary courses.
+Union Presbyterian Seminary considers for transfer credit only those distance-learning courses for which it can be established, in the judgment of the associate dean or (for Charlotte campus students) the dean of Union Presbyterian Seminary, Charlotte campus, that peer and student-faculty interaction met or exceeded standards maintained in UPSem courses.
 Credits that have already been applied toward an earned degree cannot ordinarily be transferred.